kevinde3ngineer/PiTempMonitor/README.md

 PiTempMonitor is a project that demonstrates how to run a Python application continuously on a Raspberry Pi using systemd.
 The python script runs the `vcgencmd measure_temp` terminal command every 10 seconds and measures the Raspberry Pi temperature.

-Note that the following process I am explaining is done on Raspberry Pi 64-bit OS Lite, but I am assuming it would work in any other versions.
+Note that the following process I am explaining is done on Raspberry Pi 64-bit OS Lite, but I am assuming it would work in any other similar versions.

 ## Installation